harrisonlab/phytophthora/assembly/pacbio_assembly.md

 159
 The number of RxLRs unique to ORF models:
 55
+The number of RxLRs unique to ORF models and not intersecting nonRxLR gene models:
+20
 The number of RxLRs unique to Augustus models:
 22
 The total number of putative RxLRs are:
-236
-The number of sequences extracted is
-236
+201
 ```